alexanderadolfodiaz017-oss/CustomFoodShopCapstone/README.md

 ---

 ## 🧾 Receipt Format
-Receipts are automatically saved using this naming style:
+Receipts are automatically saved and displayed